KusionStack/.github/profile/README.md

 KusionStack is an open-source project and community working to build a more efficient and secure enterprise-grade Internal Developer Platform in Kubernetes and Clouds

 - [Kusion](https://github.com/KusionStack/kusion): The platform engineering engine of KusionStack to deliver intentions to Kubernetes and clouds.
-- [Konfig](https://github.com/KusionStack/konfig): A mono-codespace for programmable app configuration and shared schemas.
+- [Catalog](https://github.com/KusionStack/catalog): Catalog of shared Kusion Models and Generators.